superbrothers/kubernetes-docs/kubectl_label.md

 ### Examples

 ```
-  # Update pod 'foo' with the label 'unhealthy' and the value 'true'.
+  # Update pod 'foo' with the label 'unhealthy' and the value 'true'
   kubectl label pods foo unhealthy=true

-  # Update pod 'foo' with the label 'status' and the value 'unhealthy', overwriting any existing value.
+  # Update pod 'foo' with the label 'status' and the value 'unhealthy', overwriting any existing value
   kubectl label --overwrite pods foo status=unhealthy

   # Update all pods in the namespace